assembler-institute/sass-clone-instagram/README.md

 a wider scope than "@use".
 This means that "@use" will only be loaded once in the final CSS, and also that all the elements included in it will only be accessible to the file where it has been imported.
-Besides, "@use" allows you to create private data adding "-" or "_" before declaring them in the main folder.
+Besides, "@use" allows you to create private data, adding "-" or "_" before declaring them in the main folder.
 </p>

 ## How can we import other CSS/SASS files in SASS?
 Give an example